A quantum wire approach to weighted combinatorial graph optimisation problems: Conclusion

 Beyond the theoretical framework, we experimentally implement our method by solving non-UDG maximum-weight independent set and QUBO problems via quantum annealing on neutral atom arrays.
 These results confirm the feasibility of our embedding strategy and its compatibility with current neutral atom hardware.

-Finally, we note that while we discuss this embedding scheme from a physical implementation perspective, it can also be used as a sub-routine for classical solvers to efficiently map non-UDG graphs into weighted UDG problem instances.
-An intriguing direction for future work is the optimization and automatization of the embedding layout, as well as the potential integration of the wire architecture with existing toolkits for the reduction of MWIS problems and the identification of hard instances that require the implementation of quantum solutions \cite{schuetz2024,SchuetzKatzgraber2025}.
+Finally, we note that while we discuss this embedding scheme from a physical implementation perspective, it can also be used as a sub-routine for classical solvers to efficiently map non-unit disk graphs into weighted UDG problem instances.
+An intriguing direction for future work is the optimization and automatization of the embedding layout, as well as the potential integration of the wire architecture with existing toolkits for the reduction of MWIS problems and the identification of hard instances that would benefit from the implementation of quantum solutions \cite{schuetz2024,SchuetzKatzgraber2025}.